sfu-cmpt340/KIIND/README.md

 <a name="repro"></a>
 ## 3. Reproduction
-First request the dataset from https://stanfordmlgroup.github.io/competitions/mrnet/ and store it (folder will be named 'MRNet-v1.0') inside the project folder
+First request the dataset from https://stanfordmlgroup.github.io/competitions/mrnet/ and store it (folder will be named 'MRNet-v1.0', so replace the current folder named that with this one) inside the project folder (we aren't able to include too many datasets due to the Stanford University School of Medicine MRNet Dataset Research Use Agreement)

 Install requirements:
 ```bash